RefritoPR/RefritoPR/README.md

 👋 Hi, I'm RefritoPR!

-About Me
+About Me:
 🔍 Pronouns: He/Him
 🌟 Fun Fact: I was once a regular human, and then I got hacked.

-Interests
+Interests:
 🤖 Artificial Intelligence
 🛡️ Cybersecurity & Penetration Testing
 📱 App Development
 ⚖️ Fair Use and Civil Rights
 🌌 Space Exploration

-Currently Learning
+Currently Learning:
 🧑‍💻 Cybersecurity
 🛠️ Penetration Testing
 Looking to Collaborate
 🌈 Development of LGBTQ Rights
 🧠 The future of AI and Civil Rights
 🚀 Space Exploration Projects

-How to Reach Me
+How to Reach Me:
 📧 Email: Refritopr@gmail.com